 Best Cleaning Cloth: MR.SIGA Microfiber Cleaning Cloth, Pack of 12

-Lifts and holds dirt, grease, liquids, bacteria
+Lifts dirt, grease, liquids, and bacteria

 Outlasts traditional cleaning cloths

-Can be used with just water
+Can be used with only water

-Must be washed separately from other laundry
+Must be laundered separately

 Microfiber cleaning cloths have become particularly popular because of their ability to catch dust and moisture, thanks to the millions of fibers that attract and hold whatever you're trying to wipe up.
 While there are myriad options of microfiber cloths out there, MR.SIGA is a trusted manufacturer of cleaning supplies at affordable prices, and these do not disappoint.
 The inexpensive, high-quality clothes feature reinforced stitched edges to prevent unraveling and are designed to last for hundreds of washes.
-Use them with just water to do quick wipe downs of kitchen surfaces or opt to pair with your favorite cleaning spray for areas that need a little more attention, like the stovetop or inside of the microwave.
+Use them with just water to do quick wipe downs of kitchen surfaces, or opt to pair with your favorite cleaning spray for areas that need a little more attention, like the stovetop or inside of the microwave.
 You can also use a clean microfiber towel to dry dishes, as they are incredibly absorbent.